 See that little drawing on the whiteboard over there?
 That was me explaining product management to some of the team.
 Being product teams rather than “I’m a network team.”
 So, you have the functional hierarchy because you have to have that.
 But now we’re going to break that out and say, “Alright, who supports this service or this system?”
 Okay, you know what, it takes a cross-functional team of three people.
 So although you have those three verticals, there’s a cross-slice of these people that are supporting this product.
 That’s another way for people to get skills, compensation, benefits, and we can say it’s a skills-based thing rather than just function.

 We do a good job here from an HR perspective of providing people with opportunity.
 Our organization believes in giving merit increases, bonuses for performance, and organizational goals.
-In the public sector, there are many places where the feeling is, “Are we going to get a bonus this year?
+In the public sector, there are many places where the feeling is, “Are we getting a bonus this year?
 Hopefully.”
 You’ll go 3, 4, 5 years without getting any kind of bonus or any kind of merit increase.
-You’re just stagnant at where you were.
+You’re just stagnant.

 Here, it’s a company thing where we want to make sure we’re recruiting the best and the brightest, as much as we can.
 Can you make a Microsoft salary?
 No. But I think we have a compelling offer.
-We’ve been going after talent, and we’ve gotten most of the targets we’ve gone after.
-We’ve been able to be fairly competitive, and we do try to offer a decent bonus.
+We go after talent, and we hit most of the targets we go after.
+We are able to be fairly competitive, and we do try to offer a decent bonus.

-Roxanne: You were kind of getting into the tech stack of things earlier, you were talking about AWS and Azure.
+Roxanne: Into the tech stack of things, you mentioned AWS and Azure earlier.
 What tech stacks do you use here?